eleda77/eleda77.github.io/docs/vocab_list.md

 **utricle** - any of various small pouches or saccate parts of an animal or plant

 ### V  {#header-title-22}
+**vagary** - an unexpected and inexplicable change in a situation or in someone's behaviour

 **vambrace** - piece of armor for the forearm

 **veldt** - open, uncultivated country or grassland in southern Africa, conventionally divided by altitude into highveld, middleveld, and lowveld